 While the executives behind the scheme cashed out, the company's shareholders hemorrhaged.
 In fact, the decline in market capitalization suffered by Countrywide's investors exceeded $25 billion.

 Representing the lead plaintiffs in a securities class action brought in 2007, Labaton Sucharow took the lender and its auditor head on.
 The need for the Firm's advocacy was urgent, as Countrywide executives squirreled away ill-gotten gains, Labaton Sucharow's public pension fund clients sought to protect the retirement security of thousands of individuals who committed their careers to public service.
 Three years after the case was filed, Labaton Sucharow secured a massive settlement for damaged investors, including $600 million from Countrywide and $24 million from its auditor KPMG.

 The case against Countrywide underscores the necessity of securities laws which ensure an avenue of recovery for investors damaged by the pervasive fraud that has infected so much of our financial system.
 Through our advocacy, we secured one of the largest securities fraud settlements in history and the largest recovery to date from the sub-prime fallout.
 This result will not only level the playing field for injured Countrywide investors, but hopefully, on a broader scale, help to deter such egregious misconduct in the future.

-Please visit the Countrywide case abstract for more details and case materials.
+Please visit the Countrywide case description for more details and case materials.